camptocamp/build-debian-cloud/plugins/HOWTO.md

 * `scriptdir`: Holds the path to the bootstrapping script folder.
 * `imagedir`: The path to where the EBS volume is mounted.
 * `plugindir`: When adding tasks, this is the directory where the script is stored.
 This avoids some quirky bash magic.
+* `taskdir`: When a task is run, this variable points to the directory in which the task is located.
 * There are a lot of other variables, they are all declared on the first 50 lines in `ec2-debian-build-ami`

 ## Simple plugins ##